-The Great Pacific Garbage Patch is a gigantic collection of marine debris and waste found in the middle of the North Pacific Ocean.
+The Great Pacific Garbage Patch (GPGP) is a gigantic collection of marine debris and waste found in the middle of the North Pacific Ocean.
+It is also known as Pacific Trash Vortex.
 The main constituents of this garbage are plastic debris that the ocean currents collect.

 Great Pacific Garbage Patch Facts

 1) When was the Great Pacific Garbage Patch Discovered?

 GPGP was discovered by Charles Moore in 1997.
 He is a yachtsman and sailed into an island of marine debris made of plastic and other trash.
 The name though was given by Curtis Ebbesmeyer, a Seattle oceanographer.

 2) Formation of GPGP

 The swirling of the ocean currents in the North Pacific is the primary reason behind the creation of the GPGP.
 The accumulation of waste is mainly facilitated by the subtropical gyre that is present in the waters of the Northern Pacific.

 A gyre is a vast system of rotating water currents formed by wind patterns and Earth’s rotation.
 In this case, the North Pacific Subtropical Gyre is formed by the interaction of the California, North Equatorial, Kuroshiro, and North Pacific currents moving in a clockwise direction.